ZupIT/beagle-docs/content/en/api/components/forms/simple-form.md

 ### onSubmit

 It is a function of a simple form that performs a list of actions.
-It is called when a valid form is submitted.
+It is **called when a valid form is submitted**.

 To submit a form, you must use the SubmitForm action and call it, just implement it in a [**Button**]({{< ref path="/api/components/ui/button" lang="en" >}}) that is part of a simple form, that is, that is in your list of children.